 With clinical training through Northwestern Memorial Hospital and Ann & Robert H. Lurie Children’s Hospital of Chicago, the Comprehensive Transplant Center of Northwestern University Feinberg School of Medicine has been one of the largest living donor kidney transplant programs in North America since 2010.
 We are also a volume leader in kidney, liver and pancreas patient waitlisting.
 Our abdominal transplant program includes: kidney (living and deceased donor), liver (living and deceased donor), pancreas, islet cell, and small bowel.
 We have been performing laparoscopic live donor nephrectomies since 1997.
 Lurie Children's transplant division joined our program in 1997 to create a combined transplantation initiative allowing adult living organ donation to children.

-Our CTC faculty, headed by Dr. Michael Abecassis, have earned the reputation as national leaders in transplantation, research, and multi-disciplinary clinical care.
+Our CTC faculty, have earned the reputation as national leaders in transplantation, research, and multi-disciplinary clinical care.
 Our transplant fellowships provide the best possible training experience for the next generation of transplant physicians.

 Learn more about our education offering via the links below.